-AXIS provides an Information & Referral Coordinator (IRC) at the Family Law Information Centre (FLIC) in the courthouses where family law matters are heard in Hamilton, Kitchener, Guelph, Simcoe, Cayuga and Brantford.
+AXIS provides an Information & Referral Coordinator (IRC) at the Family Law Information Centre (FLIC) in the courthouses where family law matters are heard in Hamilton, Kitchener, Guelph, Simcoe, Cayuga, Brantford, St. Catharines and Welland.
 For availability of the IRC’s, please refer to our Schedule of Services.

 The Information & Referral Coordinators act as bridges between family court and services in the community by obtaining and distributing information about local services through outreach and liaison with community agencies while promoting awareness of the FLIC and working closely with family court staff, Advice Lawyers and other relevant service providers.